blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **Brief opens between polls are missed.** The firmware detects lid-open events by comparing pin state at each poll boundary (default every 30 seconds).
 A lid that is opened and fully re-closed within a single poll interval generates no event and is not counted in the daily summary.
 For the intended use case — a patient opening a compartment to take a pill — the lid will naturally remain open long enough to be detected.
 Caregiver testing, brief accidental knocks, or other sub-30-second interactions will not be recorded.
 Reducing `poll_interval_sec` to the firmware-enforced minimum of 15 seconds halves the exposure window; interrupt-driven or latch-based hardware would eliminate it entirely.

-**Pending retry queue has a finite depth.** If the Notecard is unable to accept `note.add` requests across more than four consecutive worst-case polling wakes (28 buffered events), the oldest queued dose-open records are evicted and **permanently lost.** The device emits a `pill_diag.qo` Note with `error: "pending_overflow"` and a `dropped` count when overflow first occurs, and a matching `error: "pending_overflow_cleared"` Note when the queue drains — providing cloud-visible evidence of data loss.
+**Pending retry queue has a finite depth.** If the Notecard is unable to accept `note.add` requests across more than four consecutive worst-case polling wakes (28 buffered events), the oldest queued dose-open records are evicted and **permanently lost.** The device emits a `pill_diag.qo` Note with `error: "pending_overflow"` and a `dropped` count when overflow first occurs, and a matching `error: "pending_overflow_cleared"` Note when the queue drains, providing cloud-visible evidence of data loss.
 A Notecard outage long enough to exhaust the buffer is uncommon on a battery-backed Notecard Cell+WiFi, but in the worst case downstream adherence calculations will undercount dose-opens for the affected interval without an explicit correction signal.
 Route `pill_diag.qo` to your alert channel alongside `pill_open.qo` so these episodes are not missed.

 **7-compartment design only.** The Notecarrier CX exposes exactly seven digital I/O pins (D5, D6, D9–D13), which maps cleanly to a standard 7-day tray.
 A 14-compartment tray (AM/PM per day) would require an I2C GPIO expander such as the MCP23017, adding one part and a library dependency.